d-bl/MAE-gf/docs/counting-snow/index.md

 You can  use a vector editor (like Inkscape) to apply changes to the downloads.
 For example bend the straight lines into workable pair diagrams.

-All permutations are provided as text, grouped by reflections.
+Some sets of permutations are provided as text, grouped by reflections.
 Only the smallest number in each group is presented as a diagram.
-When you find a snowflake in the wild, write down how the reordering of the pairs and look up the number in this list to identify the family.
+When you find a snowflake somewhere else, write down how the pairs reorder and look up the number in this list to identify the family.

-Python script(s) render permutations of pairs changing positions and filter reflections.
+A Python [script](permutations.py) renders permutations of pairs changing positions and filter reflections.
 You can run (and modify) a script with various offline and online environments such as [online-python.com](https://www.online-python.com/) The output of the scripts is hacked into SVG documents mentioned/shown on this page.
 The numbers show the order of the pairs at the end.
 Those marked with a `*` and/or `+` have an internal reflection.
+By switching comment on or off for the last few lines you can choose what to generate.

 6 pairs / threads